Radhika19t/delta-demo/README.md

 # delta-demo
-this is the demo class of git and GitHub
+This is the demo class of git and GitHub .